How Do Web Hosting Companies Make Money?

 Another drawback of a dedicated server is that more technical knowledge is required to install and run the server.

-Cloud meaning that it’s virtual like a cloud is something you can’t touch.
-The largest benefit of cloud hosting is scalability and how easier it is.
+Cloud means that it’s virtual, like a cloud, which is something you can’t touch.
+The largest benefit of cloud hosting is scalability and how easy it is.

-There can also be reduced costs by using a cloud.
+There can also be reduced costs by using the cloud.

 How to Resell Hosting